SupremeSingh/SupremeSingh/README.md

 ## Motivation 🔭

-Have you ever felt the satisfaction of hearing a 'swoosh' as you send an email or the dopamine rush of checking likes on your latest post?
-If you're anything like the average internet user—spending six hours daily across 120+ webpages—you probably have 🤓
+Today, over 5 billion people around the globe have access to the world wide web 🌎 The average internet user spends an average of 6 hours browsing more than a 120 webpages every single day.
+As a result, the internet generates a staggering 30 terabytes of data **every second**.

 We live in a world where everything—news, healthcare, commerce—moves at the speed of the internet.
 A world where emotion-driven humans interact with data-driven AI models.
 But this shift brings new challenges: misinformation, cybersecurity risks, and questions of data sovereignty.

-I believe blockchains offer a way to embed trust directly into the internet’s infrastructure, and am eager to explore the protocols that can turn this vision into reality.
+I believe blockchains offer a way to embed trust directly into the internet’s infrastructure, and am eager to explore the systems and protocols that can turn this vision into reality.

 ## Current Interests 🏗️

-As a keen observer of the web, I'm excited to study and contribute to the following research directions -
+As someone who is fascinated by emerging technologies, I'm excited to study and contribute to the following research directions -

 - **Digital Identity:** How can blockchains power robust and compliant digital identities for underserved populations around the world?
 How can these solutions scale?
 - **Bridging Web2<>Web3:** Blockchains are siloed databases, limited to their own user-generated information.
 How can blockchains learn about the world around them securely?
-- **Accountable Data Privacy:** How can users share their personal data with machine learning models without compromising their privacy?
-And be certain they're getting the right answer?
+- **Accountable Data Privacy:** As AI agents become ever more pervasive, how can users make the most out of their online experiences without compromising their personal information?

+🌱 Always learning, always building!

 <!--
 **SupremeSingh/SupremeSingh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.